LawSchoolData/lawschooldata.github.io/docs/terminology.md

 ### CoL
 Cost of Living.
 All the costs associated with going to law school, excluding tuition.

+### Complete
+When your application has been marked as complete by the law school admissions office.
+This means that all your materials have been received and your app is complete and ready for review.
+Also known as going complete.

 ### Cycle
 Short for 'application cycle'.
 Refers to the period during which law school apps are submitted and considered.
 Generally starts in September and ends in April of the following year, although waitlisted applicants may not receive a final decision until late summer or fall (right before school starts).